by-jp/www.byjp.me/content/notes/twitter/206344958783918080/index.md

 - imported
 - from-twitter
 ---
-Best thing about tube travel: emerging into sunshine like THIS\!
+Best thing about tube travel: emerging into sunshine like THIS!